Enjoy these amazing Australian landmarks, both manmade and natural, and plan your road trip or talk about them with the kids.

 It rises 1141 feet above the ground and the surrounding area, Uluru Kata Tjuta National Park, is a world heritage site to boot.
 In 1985, Uluru was returned to the Anangu people for the great significance and spiritual importance the site held for them.

 You can view this World Heritage area by helicopter, hiking and even by camel ride.
-It's a sight you don't want to miss.
+It’s a sight you don’t want to miss.
+Here’s an in depth review of a three day Uluru tour.

 PRACTICAL TRAVEL TIPS FOR AUSTRALIA